NPCServices/NPCSerices/README.md

 All of the content for this site is specified in markdown (`.md`) files, one for each section.
 The nav bar label and title of a section comes from the filename, the content comes from the file's contents.
+Sections can be reordered by adding their names to `order.txt` - any sections in this file will be pushed to the front in the order they appear.

 Details on how to write Markdown can be found [here](https://www.markdownguide.org/basic-syntax/), details on the expanded syntax (Markmoji) used on this site can be found [here](https://teparsons.github.io/Markmoji/).